Preterm Premature Rupture of Membranes (PPROM)

 Your healthcare provider will ask you questions about your pregnancy.
 He or she will also ask you about your symptoms.

 Then your healthcare provider will give you an exam.
-The exam may be done with an instrument (speculum) to look inside your vagina.
+The exam may be done with a tool (speculum) to look inside your vagina.
 Your healthcare provider will look for fluid leaking from your cervix.
 He or she will also remove some fluid to test it.
 This is to check if it’s amniotic fluid, vaginal fluid, or urine.
 Testing may include:

 - pH (acid-base) balance testing.
 The pH balance of amniotic fluid is different from vaginal fluid and urine.
 Your healthcare provider will put the fluid on a test strip to check the balance.